 When word came for my unit to saddle up, we were some distance from the ambushed 1st/16th.
 We jumped into trucks and headed for the landing strip where Huey helicopters were already lined up on the air strip to take us by squads to the landing zone (LZ).
 While sitting to the side of my chopper, waiting for word to board, the door gunner jumped out and ran to the back of his chopper to check something near the rear rotor blade, like he had probably done a hundred times before.
 This time he forgot to duck and the tail rotor blade knocked his head off.
 In less than five minutes his limp body was placed in a body bag and carted off.
 Another gunner took his place.
 A friend in my unit, Dennis Winstead from Norfolk, Va., whom remarkably went all the way with me through both basic training, advanced infantry training (AIT) and then was assigned to the same unit in Nam, extended his tour for a door gunner's job, just to have a clean, dry bed to sleep in at night.
 Later I found out in a conversation with his daughter that Dennis had been shot down three times while performing his duties as a door gunner.
 Dennis Winstead was one of the bravest men I knew.
 His ability to detect enemy treats and eliminate them without hesitation was uncanny.
 He saved a lot of his fellow soldiers from dying while he was in the infantry and I am sure he saved even more as a door gunner on a helicopter gunship.
 Dennis died January 18th, 2015.

-what seemed like forever, word finally came to board the Hueys.
+seemed like forever, word finally came to board the Hueys.
+After we

-After we loaded on, each chopper moved up and off the air strip forming
+loaded on, each chopper moved up and off the air strip forming lines

-lines not unlike giant droning bees at eight to ten thousand feet.
+not unlike giant droning bees at eight to ten thousand feet.
+The sky

-The sky had never been so blue and the earth below was carpeted with
+had never been so blue and the earth below was carpeted with a rich

-a rich emerald green.
-There is a high that comes with flying into a
+emerald green.
+There is a high that comes with flying into a hot LZ

-hot LZ that I can't fully explain.
-Within minutes a few moving
+that I can't fully explain.
+Within minutes a few moving specks could

-specks could be seen on the horizon ahead of us.
-The specks grew
+be seen on the horizon ahead of us.
+The specks grew larger as our

-larger as our formation of weather beaten Hueys drew closer.
-Those
+formation of weather beaten Hueys drew closer.
+Those specks soon

-specks soon proved to be the phantom jets that had arrived before
+proved to be the phantom jets that had arrived before us.
+Air

-us.
-Air support was working the area over with napalm, rockets, and
+support was working the area over with napalm, rockets, and Gatling

-Gatling guns.
-I will never forget the brilliance of the huge orange
+guns.
+I will never forget the brilliance of the huge orange fire

-fire balls of napalm contrasted against the green of the jungle and
+balls of napalm contrasted against the green of the jungle and the

 I immediately dropped the ninety pound rucksack I was carrying, and ran for the tree line straight in front of me.
 To my left side, my peripheral vision caught a glimpse of soldiers dragging black body bags, filled with the limp bodies of American soldiers, to the center of the clearing and adding them to a neat row that was already twenty to thirty bags long.
 Inside the tree line I came face to face with only one defender, from the ambushed unit, within my immediate sight.
 He had superficial cuts on many parts of his body, from flying shrapnel.
 I ask for an update of the situation.
 He said he had been receiving incoming sniper fire from one of the big jungle trees in front of us.
 A few seconds after making this statement, mortar rounds started falling to our right side.
 One landed no more than ten yards away to my right.
 When it landed, the 1st /16th soldier and I had already hit the ground at the same instant and crawled behind a large ant hill, which did not offer much protection against flying shrapnel, but it was better than nothing.
 Soon, several cries for a medic rang out from our right side, which was an indication that some of the falling rounds had found their mark.
 Through an email in 2016, RTO Fred Walters told me that the men crying for medical attention where in his 3rd squad of our 3rd platoon of B Company.
 Fred had just assumed the duties of RTO (Radio Operator) for our B Company CO, Captain Brown, or he would more than likely have been among the wounded, if not killed outright.
 I can say this with some certainty, because Fred has informed me recently that seven men in this, his old squad, were wounded so badly, that they were sent State side, never to return to the unit.
 Fred remembered the names of five of these men.
 They were "Porky" Morton, Bianchi, Schotz, Ruiz and Lemon.
 The only one I remember was Morton.
 However, until just recently I never realized he had been wounded so badly that day.